dalesgit/zettelkasten/proper-12-draft-2.md

 ## Challenge to our images of God

+### Good Goats

-### There's a fun book, almost a children's book, that came out 30 years ago with the title *Good Goats; healing our image of God*.
+There's a fun book, almost a children's book, that came out 30 years ago with the title *Good Goats; healing our image of God*.
 Perhaps I liked it because I like goats, having raised them for a while in my twenties.
 I have harbored a resistance to traditional interpretations of that Parable in the gospel of Matthew about the goats and the Sheep.
 It seems to imply that sheep are good and goats are bad. [^1]

 This simple book seeks to illustrate that when we are able to change our image of God from a judgmental one to a loving one the result will be healing.

  For example some different images of God that we carry with us might be:

 1. Good old Uncle George.
 Living in a mansion, bearded, gruff and threatening.
 2. A vengeful, punishing God?